Skip to main content

 Operating Agreement requirements vary by state and change periodically.
 Verify with each state's Department of State or Division of Corporations before relying on the table.

-Why all 45 other states still recommend an operating agreement
+Why the remaining 46 US jurisdictions still recommend an operating agreement

-Even in states without a statutory mandate, the operating agreement is the primary document banks ask for when opening a business account, payment processors check for during KYB review, and courts examine when disputes arise.
+Even in the 46 states and DC without a statutory mandate, the operating agreement is the primary document banks ask for when opening a business account, payment processors check for during KYB review, and courts examine when disputes arise.
 A 2-page agreement filed internally is significantly better than no agreement at all.

 Why single-member LLCs still need one